Common Questions Asked When Someone Is Stopped For A DWI

 - First, you are violating his expectation because they gave him a gun, a badge and a uniform.
 They tell him he is important and usually when he asks people questions, he gets the answers.
 When he tells them to do balance test, people do them.
 In case when you do not answer his questions or do the balance tests, you are violating that officer’s expectations.

 - The second thing you are doing is you are frustrating his purpose, because he is not asking you to do these tests or to answer these questions, because he is looking to help you.
 He is doing it because he is trying to establish a probable cause and generate proof that can potentially be used to convict you.

 It is just amazing to see how many people make it so easy for the police to get a conviction against them.
 There are so many cases when somebody has been asked, “How much have you had to drink?”, and they say, “Too much”, which is crazy.
 Unfortunately, each case is different and has to be tried based on the circumstances as best as possible.
 Since people make these mistakes, sometimes it becomes a question of damage control.
-However, attorneys prepare every case as if it is going to be tried because otherwise, they just do not take you seriously.
-The fact of the matter is there is so little difference between minimum and maximum penalties for a DUI in New Jersey.
-Unless the state makes some kind of a concession that either mitigates the damages or helps the person avoid the DUI all together, they are going to trial, that is all there is to it.
-The attorney will not let the person plead guilty.
+However, attorneys should prepare every case as if it is going to be tried.
+Otherwise, prosecutors will not take you seriously.
+There is there is very little difference between minimum and maximum penalties for a DUI in New Jersey.
+Unless the state makes some kind of a concession that either mitigates the damages or helps the person avoid the DUI altogether, defendants should go to trial.
+That’s all there is to it.
+The attorney should not let the person plead guilty.

 Get Answers to Common Questions Asked When Someone Is Stopped for a DWI or call the law office of New Jersey DWI Attorney John Menzel, J.D. for an Initial Consultation at (888) 394-1394 and get the information and legal answers you’re seeking.